 The project looks to personalize as many of the 200+ photos of chairs outdoors.
 The collection of artworks consist of painting, printmaking, pen drawings, photographs and a large mural.

 I’ve entitled this series ‘Dis Place’ because of its ability to define the multiple facets of the artworks.
-The title describes the movement of the chair from inside to outside but also the ability to revisit the chair’s intimate connection to the human form becoming symbols synonymous with transient bodies forced to leave home.
-I think about the historical connection humans have to chairs as chattel and the movement of enslaved people all over the world; so the title is a play on colloquial language as well.
-Dis being a version of this alluding to English learners mistaking the pronunciation or phonics of the language.
-And Place being a portion of space available or designated for or being used by someone something.
-Each title of the artworks are its location(place), date and time of the photo.
+The title describes the movement of the chair from inside to outside but also the ability to revisit the chair’s intimate connection to the body becoming symbols synonymous with transient bodies forced to leave home.
+I think about the historical connection humans have to chairs as chattel and the movement of enslaved people all over the world.

 ‘Dis’ is used as a version of ‘this’ alluding to English learners mistaking the pronunciation or phonics of the language and ‘dis’ as an abbreviation for the word disrespect.
 And 'Place' referring to a portion of space available or designated for or being used by someone.